A speakers bureau that represents the best original thinkers,

 “Physicists gave engineers the electron and they created the IT revolution.
 Biologists gave engineers the gene and together they will create the future.”— Susan Hockfield

-Hockfield’s ground-breaking career has spanned America’s most prestigious schools.
-At Yale, she was Professor of Neurobiology and became the Dean of its Graduate School of Arts and Sciences and then Provost.
-She joined MIT as its 16th president, and, under her presidency, the numbers of underrepresented minorities and women increased in the undergraduate, graduate, and faculty populations.
-Hockfield has also held the Marie Curie Visiting Professorship at Harvard University’s John F. Kennedy School of Government.
-Hockfield has served as a U.S. Science Envoy to Turkey with the U.S. Department of State, and served as the inaugural co-chair of the White House-led Advanced Manufacturing Partnership, a task force of government, industry, and academic leaders.
-Currently, she is a member of MIT’s Koch Institute for Integrative Cancer Research and Professor of Neuroscience at MIT.
+Prior to joining MIT, Hockfield was a Professor of Neurobiology at Yale, where she later became Dean of the Graduate School of Arts and Sciences and then eventually Provost.
+Hockfield also held the Marie Curie Visiting Professorship at Harvard University’s John F. Kennedy School of Government.
+She has served as a U.S. Science Envoy to Turkey with the U.S. Department of State, and the inaugural co-chair of the Advanced Manufacturing Partnership, a task force of government, industry, and academic leaders.

 “The United States became the world’s largest economy because we invented products and then made them with new processes,” former MIT President Susan Hockfield writes in The New York Times.
 Once the world’s leader in innovation, the U.S. today is noticeably lagging behind.
 Why?
 In this enlightening talk, Hockfield explains the geopolitical challenges and crucial missteps that got us here.
 But more importantly, she outlines a powerful vision for the future: how we can exploit the possibilities of radical technologies, advanced materials, and efficient systems to create new networks of innovation, and achieve economic renewal on a global scale.